musoto96/Dynamic-IP-Updater/README.md

 3. Open `ipupdt.js` with a text editor and search for `SETUP START` and update the link accordingly.
 4. Build docker image using Dockerfile <br/>
 `docker build -t ipupdt ./`
-5. Install daemon and start the service<br/>
+5. Install and start the daemon<br/>
 `chmod 744 install.sh && echo "y" | sudo ./install.sh`

 ### Useful commands
-1. You can view service state with <br/>
+1. You can view daemon state with <br/>
 `sudo systemctl status ipCheck.service`
-2. Or view trailing logs on the service with <br/>
+2. Or view trailing logs with <br/>
 `sudo journalctl -u ipCheck.service -f`